Home/Careers/Food Preparation Workers

 Requirements

-• Entry Education: High school diploma or equivalent
+• Entry Education: Less than high school

-• Experience: Some experience helpful
+• Experience: Little or no experience

 Time & Cost